nellshamrell/Dev4Ops4Dev/002_version_control_with_git.md

 If you visit the project page at https://github.com/YOUR_GITHIB_USERNAME/widgetworld , you'll see a "SSH git clone URL" textbox in the right sidebar.
 That's where you will find the repo address you can use to clone.

+NOTE 1: You'll almost always want the "SSH" url, not the HTTPS or Subversion repo URL.

+NOTE 2: When running the next command, you will likely get an SSH unknown host challenge.
+Respond that Yes, you would like to continue connecting.

 ```bash
   vagrant@workshop $ git clone git@github.com:YOUR_GITHUB_USERNAME/widgetworld.git
 ```